-Street Names and Slang Terms for Drugs That Every Parent Should Know
+Slang Terms for Drugs That Parents Should Know

 It’s every parent’s worst nightmare, discovering that your child, regardless of age, has a problem with illicit drugs.
-Knowing the slang terms and street names commonly applied to drugs can help you to identify the drug that your family member is using.
+Knowing the slang terms for drugs and their ‘street’ names can help you.
+This will perhaps identify the drug that your family member is using.

-Drug addiction by nature is steeped in deceit, manipulation and lies.
-Most addicts will go to great extremes to hide the fact that they are taking drugs, especially from those in authority or whom may challenge them.
+However, drug addiction by nature is steeped in deceit, manipulation and lies.
+In addition, most addicts will go to great extremes to hide the fact that they are taking drugs.
+This is especially true from those in authority or anyone who may challenge them.

 As a parent it can be very difficult to confirm suspicions of drug taking.
 Your child may give any number of sometimes plausible excuses for their irrational and erratic behaviour.
 However, being in possession of the full facts of drug addiction is a powerful tool in setting healthy boundaries and in challenging a person to accept addiction help.

 Slang Terms For Commonly Abused Drugs

 Step by Step Recovery have set out below the most commonly abused drugs and their associated street names and slang terms.
 This information can be helpful if you hear a certain drug name mentioned or perhaps see a text message mentioning it.

 The British police force have been tasked with familiarising themselves with the common street terms for illicit drugs.
 This helps them to identify drug takers and drug dealers.